 - Contraceptives are devices that prevent unwanted pregnancy and help avoid STDs.

-- Contraceptives can be of various types such as mechanical barriers, hormonal/chemical methods, surgical methods etc.
+- Contraceptives can be of various types such as mechanical barriers, hormonal/chemical methods, surgical methods, etc.

 - It is a very unreliable contraceptive method where the coitus is stopped before the male ejaculates inside the female reproductive tracts.

-- Another unreliable method of contraception where the coitus is avoided when the female is fertile and the chances of fertilization are very high.
+- Another unreliable method of contraception where coitus is avoided when the female is fertile and the chances of fertilization are very high.

-- One of the most effective contraception.
+- One of the most effective methods of contraception.

 - A mechanical barrier that stops the semen from entering the female tract preventing pregnancy.

-- It also avoids the possibility of contracting STDs
+- It also avoids the possibility of contracting STDs.

 - Diaphragms are barriers that can be added inside the female reproductive tracts.